‘We’re done’: A&M’s Fisher fires back at ‘narcissist’ Saban

 The NCAA lifted most of its rules barring athletes from earning money from sponsorship and endorsement deals last July, but there are concerns among many in college sports that NIL deals are being used to as recruiting inducements and de facto pay-for-play.
 Last week, the NCAA issued guidance to Division I members to clarify its rules against boosters being involved in recruiting.

-This is the second time this year Fisher has publicly defended his program after signing one the highest-rated recruiting classes in the history of rankings.
+In February, Fisher went off on competitors who were pushing rumors that Texas A&M had spent $30 million on NIL deals to land one the highest-rated recruiting classes in history.

-In February, Fisher went off on competitors who were pushing rumors that Texas A&M had spent $30 million on NIL deals to land its star-studded recruiting class.
+Jackson State coach Deion Sanders, an Pro Football Hall of Famer, landed one of the top recruits in the country in cornerback Travis Hunter, who had been committed to Florida State until a signing day flip in December.

-Jackson State coach Deion Sanders, an NFL Hall of Famer, landed one of the top recruits in the country in cornerback Travis Hunter, who had been committed to Florida State until a signing day flip in December.
+”We as a PEOPLE don’t have to pay our PEOPLE to play with our PEOPLE,” Sanders tweeted Wednesday night.
+Hunter also chimed in on social media.

-Sanders has denied Jackson State made any impermissible offers to Hunter to get him to sign with the historically black college that competes in the second tier of Division I football.
+As for Fisher, he said he’s looking forward to the Destin meetings.

-“You best believe I will address that LIE Coach SABAN told tomorrow,” Sanders tweeted Wednesday night.
-“We as a PEOPLE don’t have to pay our PEOPLE to play with our PEOPLE.”
+”I don’t mind confrontation.
+Lived with it my whole life,” Fisher said. ”Kind of like it myself.
+Backing away from it isn’t the way I was raised.”